arcus/education_modules/demystifying_algorithmic_fairness/demystifying_algorithmic_fairness.md

 Although scientists before believed machine learning was an ethical, nonbiased mechanism to approach different problems, the truth is that bias still exists in algorithms.
 After all, humans create algorithms.
 Whether biases are enforced intentionally or without knowing, biases continue to exist.

-Below is a short video created by RSA with Cathy O'Neil voicing how discirmination in algorithm is very much present.
-!?[This video is hosted on youtube.]https://www.youtube.com/watch?v=heQzqX35c9A
+A [video](https://www.youtube.com/watch?v=heQzqX35c9A) created by RSA with Cathy O'Neil warns the dangers hidden on algorithms and asks for viewers to begin questioning data.

 True or False: There are over more than 100 human biases recorded that can potentially impact algorithms.